Advertising & Marketing Communications - B.S.

-The Advertising and Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
+The Advertising & Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
 These are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.

 The Digital Marketing and Analytics specialization affords students who are either Marketing or Advertising & Marketing Communications majors the opportunity to gain additional knowledge and skills in the expanding digital marketing and research analytics industry.
 Students can pursue careers in digital media planning, digital analytics, database management, research management, search engine marketing and content marketing.